lskq/PSPong/README.md

-A (very) rough implementation of Pong for PowerShell.
+A (very) rough implementation of Pong for Windows terminals.

 Requirements: Windows 10+, Dotnet 8.